perl11/potion/INSTALL.md

 ## ~ creating documentation ~

-This is required for release admins.
+This is required for make install and release admins.
 You'll need

     redcloth to convert .textile to html,